fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 7. Add the chart and the theme as dependencies to the core.

+8. Include the `ExcelExport` module to export chart data in XLSX format.

-8. Store the chart configurations in a variable (`myApp`).
+9. Store the chart configurations in a variable (`myApp`).

-9. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
+10. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
 In the `<div>`:

-    * Set the chart type as `column2d`.
+- Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * Set the width and height (in pixels).
+- Set the width and height (in pixels).
-    * Embed the json data as the value of the `dataSource`.
+- Embed the json data as the value of the `dataSource`.

 The consolidated code is shown below: